it-is-wednesday/pitzulit/README.md

   -t FILE, --timestamps-file FILE  file containing timestamps. if used along with -u, will
                                    only fetch the audio from the specified URL.
 ```
-For instance, `python3 goferoo.py https://www.youtube.com/watch?v=BVO_R8uvMhE` will download the album and write [1-8].ogg into
+For instance, `python3 -u goferoo.py https://www.youtube.com/watch?v=BVO_R8uvMhE` will download the album and write [1-8].ogg into
 the current working directory.